bernardosulzbach/bernardosulzbach.github.io/_posts/2016-07-18-concealed-squares.md

 them will not be specially expensive.

 P has 37,892,561 elements, but we do not need to check all of them.
-If x<sup>2</sup> ends in 9, x ends in 3 or 7, which reduces by by 80% the number of values we have to test.
+If x<sup>2</sup> ends in 9, x ends in 3 or 7, which reduces by 80% the number of values we have to test.

 Using Clang with the O3 flag, [my C++ implementation]({{ site.baseurl